Wednesday, November 26, 2014

 What's even better is that you don't even have to specifically grill your sandwich.
 Instead, you could toast it, bake it, broil it, griddle it, pan-fry it, cook it over an open fire, put it in a Panini press, or however else you want to cook it for maximum deliciosity.

 Have you ever seen the film Benny And Joon?
-Me neither, but apparently it contains a charming scene which features Johnny Depp making grilled cheese with a clothes iron.
-As far as I know, Johnny Depp has never wanted to blow me up so that I couldn't sit under a dragon's blood tree, so I'll also trust his method.
+Me neither, but apparently it contains a charming scene that features Johnny Depp making grilled cheese with a clothes iron.
+As far as I know, Johnny Depp has never wanted to blow me up so that I couldn't sit under a dragon's blood tree, so I'll trust his method as well.

 By adding a few simple ingredients, you can make at least 150 different amazingly deliciously wonderfully melty grilled cheese sandwiches!